 How to recover after a flood

-• Take photographic evidence of the floodwater and damage as soon as is practical.
+- Take a flood image and other photographic evidence of damage as soon as is practical.

-• Check to ensure that it is safe to return to the flooded property; a safety inspection may need to be carried out by utility companies before gas, electricity and water should be turned back on.
+- Check to ensure that it is safe to return to the flooded property; this could take several days as a safety inspection may need to be carried out by utility companies before gas, electricity and water should be turned back on.

-• Consider reducing future flood risk by obtaining a Property Level Protection (PLP) report.
-This provides homeowners and professionals with practical, cost-effective measures to help reduce flood risk by using certain products.
-The report considers the use of building materials and offers solutions such as use of water-resistant mortar on bricks, providing vulnerable homes with a portable pump to remove floodwater or installing a sump pump to help remove water below ground.
+- Consider reducing the risk of future floods by obtaining a Property Level Protection (PLP) report.
+This provides homeowners and professionals with practical, cost-effective measures to help reduce the risk of flooding by using certain products.
+The report considers the use of building materials and offers solutions such as using water-resistant mortar on bricks, providing vulnerable homes in low lying areas with a portable pump to remove floodwater or installing a sump pump to help remove water below ground.

 Flooding and home insurance

-The number of householders experiencing difficulties insuring their property due to high flood risk led to a joint initiative between government and the insurance industry which aims to make flood cover part of household insurance policies.
-Every insurer offering home insurance in the UK must pay into the Flood Re scheme; the £180m levy created each year is used to cover flood risks in home insurance policies.
+The number of householders experiencing difficulties in insuring properties with a history of flooding led to a joint initiative between government and the insurance industry which aims to make flood cover part of household insurance policies.
+Every insurer offering home insurance in the UK must pay into the Flood Re scheme; the £180m levy created each year is used to cover the risk of flooding in home insurance policies.
 A homeowner buys home insurance in the normal way and an insurer can choose to pass the flood risk element to Flood Re for a fixed price.
 In the event of a claim the insurer pays and will be reimbursed by Flood Re.
 The scheme applies to houses built before 2009.

 Changes have been made to the scheme which allow flooded households to receive money for carrying out flood protection measures such as air brick covers, flood doors, flood-resistant plasterboard to make homes more resilient, and possibly make them eligible for lower premiums.
-The government aims to see 336,000 homes better protected by 2027, helping avoid billions of pounds of damage to the economy and reduce the national flood risk by up to 11%.
+The government aims to see 336,000 homes better protected by 2027, helping avoid billions of pounds of damage to the economy and reduce the UK’s risk of flooding by up to 11%.

 New housing developments and flooding

-If you would like to make a comment, or would be willing to share your experience of a flooding event, do get in touch.
+If you would like to make a comment, or would be willing to share your experience of a flooding incident, do get in touch.